 2.4 Understanding the structure and function of the management system.
-2.5 e ; 2.6 7 71 1 2.7 Abilities for planning and implementation of maintenance of 2.1 production equipment.
-2.8 Objective assessment of the short-term and long-term effects of the 2.0 policy and strategy of the production organization.
+2.5 Rational use of resources.
+2.6 Ability to actively participate in educational and training programs.
+2.7 Abilities for planning and implementation of maintenance of production equipment.
+2.8 Objective assessment of the short-term and long-term effects of the policy and strategy of the production organization.
 2.9 Ability to assess risk factors.
-3.1 Use of various databases and other means to extract, collect and analyze 3.1 information.
+Use of various databases and other means to extract, collect and analyze 3.1 information.
 3.2 Effective use of information technology for communication with managers, employees.
 3.3 Ability to control production costs.
-3. Management 3.4 Effective organization of own work and good planning of work of skills and skills for 2.5 production units. collecting and 3.5 Skills to self-manage and deal wisely with their own activities. processing information 3.6 Continuous improvement of organizational coherence and leadership in practice iiioi iiiatioii 3.7 Possession of certain professional skills in a foreign language.
-Skills to create and use accurate, consistent and clear production 3.8 management documentation.
+3. Management skills and skills for 3.4 Effective organization of own work and good planning of work of production units. collecting and 3.5 Skills to self-manage and deal wisely with their own activities. processing information 3.6 Continuous improvement of organizational coherence and leadership in practice 3.7 Possession of certain professional skills in a foreign language.
+3.8 Skills to create and use accurate, consistent and clear production 3.0 management documentation.
 3.9 Reasonable and efficient management of the production process.
 3.10 Skills to use modern information technologies.
 4.1 Basic knowledge in other functional areas as well.
-4. Professional Knowledge of behavioral and social sciences, professional ethics and knowledge and 4.2 laws. ability to learn 4.3 Knowledge and application of basic professional knowledge. throughout life 4.4 Constant updating of knowledge and professional skills 4.5 Active participation in continuing education.
-5.1 Careful collection of information related to the analysis and synthesis of various problems.
+4. Professional knowledge and 4.2 Knowledge of behavioral and social sciences, professional ethics and laws. ability to learn 4.3 Knowledge and application of basic professional knowledge. throughout life 4.4 Constant updating of knowledge and professional skills 4.5 Active participation in continuing education.
+5 1 Careful collection of information related to the analysis and synthesis 5.1 of various problems.
 5.2 Understanding, trust and respect for colleagues and their families.
 5.3 Protection and observance of confidentiality.
 5.4 Ability to work with confidential information.
-5 Internercence 5.5 Dealing with ethical issues that arise in the process of work.
+5 Tradeous 5.5 Dealing with ethical issues that arise in the process of work.
 5. Interpersonal communication 5.6 Conflict management skills. skills 5.7 Active conflict prevention and resolution.
-Divilio 5.8 Ability to create a friendly work environment.
+SIXIIIS 5.8 Ability to create a friendly work environment.
 5.9 Creating safe working conditions.
-5.10 Opportunities for effective communication, transmission of 5.10 information when assigning tasks.
-5.11 Opportunities for effective communication with representatives of external organizations and other stakeholders.
-6.1 Skills to work with colleagues and respect their abilities and contribution.
-6.2 Skills to develop action plans.
-6. Team work skills 6.3 6.4 1 6.5 Good coordination with team members to avoid conflict.
-6.6 , , , 6.7 Ability to train and be trained.
+5.10 Opportunities for effective communication, transmission of 5.11 information when assigning tasks.
+Opportunities for effective communication with representatives of J.11 external organizations and other stakeholders.
+6.1 Skills to work with colleagues and respect their abilities as contribution.
+6.2 Skills to develop action plans. ( TD ) 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 6.3 Care for colleagues willing to help colleagues.
+6. Team work skills 6.4 4 Understanding the roles and responsibilities of others in the team.
+6.5 Good coordination with team members to avoid conflict.
+6.6 Ability to establish good relations of cooperation with other teams.
+6.7 Ability to train and be trained.
+0.7 Tionity to train and to trained.